Maxim-Lanskoy/TraeAgent/CONCEPT.md

-# NeuroNaut - Autonomous LLM Agent with MPC
+# Neuronaut - Autonomous LLM Agent with MPC

 We propose an **autonomous lifelong-learning agent** that uses a private local LLM to explore environments, build skills, and accomplish tasks via secure tool use.
-Inspired by MineDojo's *Voyager* agent and Anthropic’s Twitch/Mario demo, NeuroNaut continuously generates or receives goals (e.g. compile an app, defeat a game boss, build a Swift package from a README), reasons about them, retrieves past experiences from memory, and calls tools (e.g. game actions, CLI commands, code execution) to iteratively solve them.
+Inspired by MineDojo's *Voyager* agent and Anthropic’s Twitch/Mario demo, Neuronaut continuously generates or receives goals (e.g. compile an app, defeat a game boss, build a Swift package from a README), reasons about them, retrieves past experiences from memory, and calls tools (e.g. game actions, CLI commands, code execution) to iteratively solve them.

 Over time, the agent builds a **Skill Library**—a set of reusable code routines or tool sequences—indexed by embeddings and re-applied in similar situations.
 The system includes **self-verification** and optional dual-agent setup (planner + critic), and runs **entirely locally** on Raspberry Pi or Apple Silicon machines using open models like **Qwen**, **Mistral**, and **Mixtral**, powered by `llama.cpp`.